microsoft/rest-api-fuzz-testing/docs/cli-reference.md

 ##### Usage

 ```
-$ raft  [-secret SECRET_VALUE]
+$ raft  [--secret SECRET_VALUE]
         [--skip-sp-deployment]
         command subcommand ...
 ```

 ##### Authentication arguments

-- `-secret SECRET_VALUE`    Used for scripting, where each individual call must be authenticated.
+- `--secret SECRET_VALUE`    Used for scripting, where each individual call must be authenticated.

 ##### Optional arguments

-- `--skip-sp-deployment`    is used, new secret generation is not executed.
+- `--skip-sp-deployment`    is used, creation of new Service Principal is not executed.
                                 However, the deployment will overwrite configuration settings for the APIService and the Orchestrator.
                                 These services need to know the service principal secret.
-                                Use this parameter to pass the secret to the deployment process.
+                                Use this parameter to pass the secret to the service re-deployment process.

 ##### Available commands